-The term “system-built home” refers to homes built through some type of systematized construction process.
-Unlike “stick-built” homes that are constructed on-site one piece or “stick” at a time, these systems automate the home building process to achieve higher levels of quality and efficiency.
-System-built homes can include concrete homes, log homes, panelized homes and, our favorite, modular homes.
+The term “system-built homes” refers to homes built through some type of systematized construction process.
+Unlike “stick-built” homes that are constructed on-site one-piece or a “stick” at a time, system built homes automate the home building process to achieve higher levels of quality and efficiency.
+System built homes can include concrete homes, log homes, panelized homes and, our favorite, modular homes.

-Modular building technology, which is increasing referred to as “Systems-Built” Technology, has become one of the fastest growing segments of new home construction in the country.
-It continues to gain popularity because of inherent efficiency gained through the use of this technology.
-By utilizing controlled climate factories for building our homes, we are able utilize advanced time-saving technologies and processes that produce high-quality, cost effective homes.
+Modular building technology, which is increasingly referred to as “Systems-Built” Technology or system built homes, has become one of the fastest-growing segments of new home construction in the country.
+It continues to gain popularity because of the inherent efficiency gained through the use of system built homes methods and technology.
+By utilizing controlled climate factories for building our homes, Colorado Building Systems is able to utilize advanced time-saving technologies and processes that produce high-quality, cost-effective homes.
 The assembly-line building process makes it possible to incorporate consistent building methods and inspections leading to greater quality control.
 Our factories, through their huge buying power, are able to secure better quality lumber and other components at very competitive prices.
 Furthermore, our building technology produces far less waste.
-This saves money, and helps protect our environment.
+This saves money and helps protect our environment.

 Conventional construction uses materials and methods of framing that are approved by building codes for strength, safety and durability.
 The difference between the two lies in the fact that conventional construction takes place on the building site and system built homes are framed in a protected environment and then shipped to the job site and craned into place.

-The speed and efficiency of modular building systems attracts both homeowners and builders.
+The speed and efficiency of modular construction or system built homes attracts both homeowners and builders.
 Since the home is not built stick-by-stick on the construction site, the structure can be built at the same time that the foundation is being poured and other site work is completed.
 This reduces the overall time of the construction loan, saving the homeowner money in interest payments.